Yash-Singh1/yashsingh.us/content/gitlab-markdown-vs-github-markdown.md

 ## Media

-Github Flavored Markdown does provide a way to put in images, but it does not support footnote-like syntax for images nor does it support Video or Audio which GitLab Flavored Markdown does.
+Github Flavored Markdown does provide a way to put in images, but it does not support footnote-like syntax for images nor does it support audio which GitLab Flavored Markdown does.
 The most common way to declare images in markdown is like this: